audomsak/redhat-3scale-api-management/README.md

 ## Demo Cluster Overview

-Once you've done all [installation steps](/documents/installation.md) above, the overview of OpenShift cluster will be like this.
+Once you've done all [installation steps](/documents/installation.md), the overview of OpenShift cluster will be like this.

 ![demo cluster](images/demo-cluster.png)